• About Aibee Architects

 Generally under the BCA, access for people with disabilities must be provided to and within buildings by means of an ‘Accessible' continuous path of travel (without steps or thresholds);

-+ from the boundary at the point of entry from the road to the doorway at the entrance floor; and
+from the road to the doorway at the entrance floor; and

-+ from any accessible car parking space on the allotment (whether within or outside the building), and
++ from any accessible car parking space on the allotment

-+ from any other building on the allotment to which access for people with disabilities is required;
++ from any other building on the allotment to which

 + and through the principal public entrance.